Skip to main content

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how these courses may be applied towards their program requirements and degree completion.

-• Graduate Registration and Services Fees - $687
+• Steinhardt Graduate Registration and Services Fees - TBC

 • GeoBlue International Health Insurance - Included

-Tuition, Housing, and Activity fees will be due based on Bursar's Payment Schedule for the Summer 2023 term.
+Tuition, Registration, and Housing & Activity fees will be due based on Bursar's Payment Schedule for the current term.

 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online budgeting tools such as NumbeoExpatistan, and Budget Your Trip to budget for your ideal study abroad experience.